dannymagnus/CI_MS2_Space-Trek/README.md

 #### First-time User
 1. As a user I want to be able to contact the site owner easily
-2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
+2. As a first time user I want to be able to navigate the site quickly and easily
 3. As a first time user; I want to see that the businesses values match my own.
 4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
 5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.